-What Is Data Fabric?
+What is Data Fabric?

 Data fabrics are an approach to managing and processing data across distributed environments, providing a unified and integrated approach to data management.
 They combine multiple data management technologies into a single platform, providing a comprehensive view of the data across the organization.

-Definition of Data Fabric
+Understanding Data Fabric

 Data fabric is an emerging concept in data management that refers to a unified and integrated approach to managing and processing data across multiple environments, including on-premises, cloud, and edge computing.